What is the First Saturday Devotion?

 Confession

-In a world where some Catholics question its relevance and where the notion of direct forgiveness from God prevails, Jesus has given us a priceless gift.
+In a world where some Catholics question its relevance and where the notion of direct forgiveness from God prevails, there is an invaluable gift that Jesus has given us.
 This sacrament not only repairs our relationship with the Divine but also promotes unity within the Body of Christ, the Church.

-At the heart of the Sacrament of Reconciliation is recognizing sin as a barrier between oneself and God.
-This recognition is not a condemnation but a path to forgiveness.
+At the heart of the Sacrament of Reconciliation is the personal recognition of sin as a barrier between oneself and God.
+This recognition is not a condemnation, but a path to forgiveness.
 The sacrament provides a structured and tangible way for Catholics to express repentance, seek forgiveness, and receive guidance for spiritual growth.
 It is a powerful encounter with God’s mercy and love, a reminder that no sin is beyond redemption.

 Here you can read more about the Sacrament of Confession.